sameersbn/docker-gitlab/docs/s3_compatible_storage.md

 GitLab Backup to s3 compatible storage
 =================================================

-Enables automatic backups to selfhosted s3 compatible storage like minio (https://minio.io/) and others.
+Enables automatic backups to self-hosted s3 compatible storage like minio (https://minio.io/) and others.
 This is an extend of AWS Remote Backups.

 As explained in [doc.gitlab.com](https://docs.gitlab.com/ce/raketasks/backup_restore.html#upload-backups-to-remote-cloud-storage), it uses [Fog library](http://fog.io) and the module fog-aws.
 More details on [s3 supported parameters](https://github.com/fog/fog-aws/blob/master/lib/fog/aws/storage.rb)